contensis/contensis.github.io/http-src/key-concepts/linked-content.md

 Linked content can be [unresolved](#unresolved-entries) or [resolved](#resolved-entries) depending on whether a linkDepth value has been provided.

 ## Unresolved entries
-An unresolved entry or asset is essentially a subset of the entry structure with enough information to get the correct entry variation.
+An unresolved entry or asset is essentially a subset of the entry structure with enough information to get the correct entry language variation.
 A subsequent HTTP call is required to obtain the linked content.
 Unresolved entries and assets is the default behaviour for linked content.

 | Property | Type | Format | Description |
 | :------- | :--- | :----- | :---------- |